Dilshan-H/Oblivion-Inverse/README.md

 - ✅️ Request Header - User-Agent (_Browser, Operating System, Device information_)
   Ex: `Mozilla/5.0 (Linux; Android 11; Nokia G10) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/91.0.4472.88 Mobile Safari/537.36`

-- ✅️ Additionally, you can use a Geo Location API to obtain information such as _approximate location, country, ISP ( Internet Service Provider), whether the user is using a VPN/Tor and so on..._ ) [Read how to use a Geo Location API section](#🌐️-how-to-use-a-geo-location-api)
+- ✅️ Additionally, you can use a Geo Location API to obtain information such as _approximate location, country, ISP ( Internet Service Provider), whether the user is using a VPN/Tor and so on..._ ) [Read how to use a Geo Location API section](#how-to-use-a-geo-location-api)

-## 👀 Screenshots
+## Screenshots

 |                                                 Desktop View                                                  |                                                  Mobile View                                                  |
 | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: |